 If packaging material has been used previously, remove or mark out old addresses, postal marks, etc. to avoid misdirection.
-Do not reuse old, frayed, ripped, or decaying packaging and wrapping materials – discard it instead.
+Do not reuse old, frayed, ripped, or decaying packaging and wrapping materials.
 Clearly address all packages with both the destination and return addresses properly attached to the packaging material.

 Use wrapping and packaging material that is appropriate to the size and format of the material being shipped.
 Too small or too large packaging will not adequately protect materials during transportation.
-Remember to use appropriate wrapping to avoid shifting and damage to the contents.
+Remember to use appropriate wrapping to avoid shifting and damage.

 Repeated or egregious breaches of this code may result in the requesting library's inability to obtain material.
-Examples of actions that may result in suspension include lost or damaged books, allowing "library use only" books to leave the library, or failing to pay the supplier's charges.
+Examples of actions that may result in suspension include repeated failure to return loans in a timely manner, multiple lost or damaged items, allowing "library use only" items to leave the library, or failing to pay the supplier's charges.
 A supplying library should not suspend service to a requesting library without first attempting to resolve the problem(s).

 5.1 Lending Policy

 The lending policy should be clear, detailed, and readily available to requesting libraries.
 The policy should include among other things, schedule of fees and charges, non-circulating item types, loan periods and renewal policies, current shipping instructions, penalties for late payments, etc. The supplying library is strongly encouraged to fill requests for all types and classes of users, and all types of libraries, regardless of their size or geographic location.
 The supplying library is encouraged to establish as generous a loan period as its local environment allows.

 The supplying library is encouraged to make its lending policy, contact information, and service schedule available on the library's web site, and in resources such as the OCLC Policies Directory or DOCLINE Institution Information.